Catering And Kitchen Injury Claims

 Injuries occurring at the factory stage

 The food production industry is highly mechanised and often operates a factory model, where workers have a set task which is repeated endlessly, and with output, targets to meet.
-Unless planned carefully, with appropriate variation and breaks, this work can cause repetitive strain injuries.
+Unless planned carefully, with appropriate variation and breaks, this work can cause repetitive strain injuries to the hands and fingers.

 Mrs B was one such client.
 She loved her job running a kitchen and spent most of her spare time looking after her disabled children.
 She suffered a nasty and entirely avoidable injury at work when the industrial dishwasher broke down and started leaking water onto the kitchen floor.
 She reported the problem but her employers failed to repair or replace it.
 As a result, she continued to use it and mopped up the water as best she could, but a few days later there was a pool of water she had not noticed and she slipped on it, landing the other elbow and suffering a bad fracture.
 As a result, she needed surgery, was not able to work for months, and was left with a disability that meant she could no longer do the heavier work in the kitchen.
 She became depressed because she missed the job she so enjoyed and she was not able to look after her disabled son for the period of her own rehabilitation.
 Her employers admitted liability and she was compensated for the injury, her loss of earnings and the psychological and domestic effects on her.